webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Concussive-Blast.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Concussive Blast
+>2  Intellect

 You release a beam of pure force that smashes into a creature within short range, inflicting 5 points of damage and moving it back an immediate distance.
 Action.